25 Coronavirus Myths You Need to Stop Believing, According to Doctors

 Myth: Taking a hot bath will protect you against coronavirus.

 There may be relaxing benefits to a hot bath, but it won't keep you from contracting coronavirus.
 "Taking a hot bath will not prevent you from catching COVID-19," WHO asserts.
 "Your normal body temperature remains around 36.5°C to 37°C, regardless of the temperature of your bath or shower."
+And again, that's nowhere near the temperature it would take to kill the virus—56°C, which would seriously burn you.

 Myth: Mosquitoes can pass coronavirus from person to person.